slarsendisney/personal-site/README.md

 I want to keep this site open source howevers it's always disheartening to find that someone has copied my work without giving me credit.
 I spent a non-trivial amount of effort building and designing sld.codes, and I am proud of it! *All I ask of you is to not claim this effort as your own.*

+I own the images used within the hero section of this site that are referenced in the code.
+Please do not use without my express permission.

 If you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).